mathiasverraes/15yearsddd/manuscript/scott-wlaschin/essay.md

 To document these kinds of things, we might make notes using "AND" to group the values together, like this:

 ```
-data OrderLine = OrderId AND ProductId AND OrderQuantity
+data OrderLine is OrderId AND ProductId AND OrderQuantity
-data ContactInformation = PersonalName AND ContactMethod
+data ContactInformation is PersonalName AND ContactMethod
 ```

 ## Choices between things

 Another common pattern is that a concept is comprised of alternatives.

-* "An email is either validated or unvalidated"
+* "An email is either validated OR unvalidated"
-* "A purchaser is either a one-time 'guest' or a registered customer"
+* "A purchaser is either a one-time 'guest' OR a registered customer"
-* "An invoice is either unpaid or paid"
+* "An invoice is either unpaid OR paid"

 For these cases, we could use "OR" in our notes, like this:

 ```
-data Email = UnvalidatedEmail OR ValidatedEmail
+data Email is UnvalidatedEmail OR ValidatedEmail
-data ContactMethod = EmailAddress OR PhoneNumber
+data ContactMethod is EmailAddress OR PhoneNumber
-data Purchaser = GuestPurchaser OR RegisteredPurchaser (contains CustomerId)
+data Purchaser is GuestPurchaser OR RegisteredPurchaser (contains CustomerId)
-data Invoice = UnpaidInvoice OR PaidInvoice
+data Invoice is UnpaidInvoice OR PaidInvoice
 ```

 It's important to realize that these alternatives often play a critical role in business rules.
 For example: